AAN-innopolis/Sales_Decline_Forecasting/README.md

 ## Key Features

 - Models are trained on the full dataset, including all vendors and stores, enabling forecasts for any store and brand present in the database.
-- Utilizes modern architectures: LSTM with attention, Temporal Fusion Transformer (TFT), and LLM (GPT-4o mini and Chronos Bolt) for generating explanations.
+- Utilizes modern architectures: LSTM with attention, Temporal Fusion Transformer (TFT), LLM (GPT-4o mini) and Chronos Bolt for generating explanations.
 - Handles time series data, store embeddings, feature scaling, and accounts for seasonality and holidays.

 ## Interactive User Experience